Baby development at 6-7 months: what’s happening

 - listen to music.

-You’ll be surprised at how far your baby can roll and crawl, so always watch your baby and never leave him unattended on a sofa, bed or change table.
-It’s also a good idea to look at how you can make your home safe for baby to move about in.
+You’ll be surprised at how far your baby can roll and crawl, so always watch your baby and never leave them unattended on a sofa, bed or change table.
+It’s also a good idea to look at making your home safe for your baby to move around in.

 Helping baby development at 6-7 months

-- Talk, listen and respond to your baby: your baby is interested in conversation, so talking about everyday things will help her understand what words mean.
-Listening and responding to her babbling will build her language, communication and literacy skills, and make her feel ‘heard’, loved and valued.
+- Talk, listen and respond to your baby: your baby is interested in conversation, so talking about everyday things will help them understand what words mean.
+Listening and responding to your baby’s babbling builds language, communication and literacy skills.
+It also helps your baby feel ‘heard’, loved and valued.

 - Read together: reading, talking about pictures in books and telling stories develop your baby’s imagination.
 These activities also lay the groundwork for learning words and sentences when your baby is older.

 - Play together: sing songs, play with toys and make funny sounds or animal noises together.
 At this age, your baby enjoys copying what you do.
-Playing together also helps him feel loved and secure.
+Playing together also helps your baby feel loved and secure.

-- Spend time playing outdoors: being out and about with you gives your baby lots of different experiences – there’s so much to see, smell, hear and touch.
+- Spend time playing outdoors: being out and about with you gives your baby a lot of different experiences – there’s so much to see, smell, hear and touch.
 When you’re outside, remember to be safe in the sun.

-Sometimes your baby won’t want to do some of these things – for example, she might be too tired or hungry.
-She’ll use special baby cues to let you know when she’s had enough and what she needs.
+Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
+Your baby will use baby cues to let you know when they’ve had enough and what they need.

 When to be concerned about baby development

-See your child and family health nurse or GP if you have any concerns or notice that your seven-month-old has any of the following issues.
+You know your baby best.
+So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your 7-month-old has any of the following issues.

 Seeing, hearing and communicating